larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 only annually.

-A ban imposed prior to this process shall be reconsidered only in accordance with the processes in place at the time of the ban.
+A ban imposed prior to this process shall be reconsidered only in accordance with the processes in place at the time of the ban, even if the corresponding RFC has been formally obsoleted.

 ## Relation to the Ombudsteam